+The different types of energy sources or fuels include petroleum products, which include crude oil and petroleum liquids that result from natural gas processing, including gasoline, diesel fuel, jet fuel, residual fuel oil, and propane.
+Biofuels are also included such as ethanol and biodiesel, and it also has information on natural gas and electricity that are also other types of energy sources they use.
 The United States is a highly developed and industrialized society.
 Americans use a lot of energy in homes, in businesses, and in industry.
 Americans also use energy for personal travel and for transporting goods.
 There are five energy consuming sectors:

 1. The industrial sector includes facilities and equipment used for manufacturing, agriculture, mining, and construction.

 2. The transportation sector includes vehicles that transport people or goods, such as cars, trucks, buses, motorcycles, trains, aircraft, boats, barges, and ships.

 3. The residential sector consists of homes and apartments.

 4. The commercial sector includes offices, malls, stores, schools, hospitals, hotels, warehouses, restaurants, and places of worship and public assembly.

 5. The electric power sector consumes primary energy to generate most of the electricity consumed by the other four sectors.